 - Clerks must attend all shifts.
 If a Clerk is unable to attend clinical duties due to illness/unavoidable absence, he or she must notify the EM rotation coordinator/Admin AND the preceptor for that day.
 Failure to do so may result in a professionalism form being submitted. - Clerks must show up on time. - Clerks must dress professionally: scrubs or professional clothing.
 If a Clerk chooses not to wear scrubs, a lab coat or a gown will be required for procedures. - Clerks must seek out a variety of patients while on shift to cover as many core topics as possible.
-It the responsibility of the Clerk to ensure that all required clinical exposures/learning experiences are achieved.
+It is the responsibility of the Clerk to ensure that all required clinical exposures/learning experiences are achieved.
 Please contact the Rotation Coordinator if any deficiencies are noted BEFORE the end of rotation to ensure exposure to such deficiencies. - Clerks must take responsibility for their patients which includes following up on investigations and response to treatments.
 Clerks should not leave their shift until all of their patients have been looked after (discharged or handed over/consulted to another physician).
-Clerks MAY have to stay beyond their scheduled shift end time to do this in the rare event this occurs, the Clerk will NOT receive time off in lieu.

-- Clerks must have their preceptors fill out their evaluation forms at the end of every shift and collate them to discuss at both the midpoint and the exit interview at the end of the rotation. - Clerks must come up with at least one learning goal at the beginning of each shift, review that goal at the end of the shift and discuss one for the next shift. - Clerks must attend all scheduled teaching sessions.
-Failure to do without prior approval for absence will result in a professionalism form being submitted. - Clerks must complete a minimum of 10 EPAs during the rotation with the following distribution: - o EPA 1 x2 - o EPA 2 x1 - o EPA 3 x1 - o EPA 4 x1 - o EPA 5 x1 - o EPA 6 x1 - EPA 7 12 students will obtain these as opportunities arise during their rotation to complete a minimum of 10 EPAs for the Emergency Medicine Rotation. - Clerks must write their exit exam.
-This is a CLOSED book exam and Clerks are required to do this independently at a time and place specified in the Welcome package. - Clerks must fill out their 6.2 PATIENT/PROCEDURE LOGS on one45 PRIOR to handing in their daily evaluation forms at the end of the rotation.
-Failure to do so within 1 week of the end of rotation will result in a professionalism form being submitted and may result in a failure of the rotation. - Clerks will be scheduled to shadow a triage nurse and/or clinical coordinator/charge nurse for a portion of one shift during the rotation.
+Clerks MAY have to stay beyond their scheduled shift end time to do this in the rare event this occurs, the Clerk will NOT receive time off in lieu. - Clerks must have their preceptors fill out their evaluation forms at the end of every shift and collate them to discuss at both the midpoint and the exit interview at the end of the rotation. - Clerks must come up with at least one learning goal at the beginning of each shift, review that goal at the end of the shift and discuss one for the next shift. - Clerks must attend all scheduled teaching sessions.
+Failure to do without prior approval for absence will result in a professionalism form being submitted. - Clerks must complete a minimum of 10 EPAs during the rotation with the following distribution: - o EPA 1 x2 - o EPA 2 x1 - o EPA 3 x1 - o EPA4x1

+- o EPA 5 x1

+- o EPA 6 x1

+- o EPA 8 x1

+- o EPA 11 x1

+- o EPA 12 x1

+- Clerks must write their exit exam.
+This is a CLOSED book exam and Clerks are required to do this independently.
+An email reminder will be sent out prior to the exam confirming the date, time and location.
+Students MUST bring their laptop and charger to the exam.

+- Clerks must fill out their 6.2 PATIENT/PROCEDURE LOGS on one45 PRIOR to handing in their daily evaluation forms at the end of the rotation.
+Failure to do so within 1 week of the end of rotation will result in a professionalism form being submitted and may result in a failure of the rotation.

+- Clerks will be scheduled to shadow a triage nurse and/or clinical coordinator/charge nurse for a portion of one shift during the rotation.
 It is the Clerk's responsibility to ensure completion and submission of the triage nurse evaluation form with the clinical daily evaluation forms.
 The Clerk will also be required to complete and submit a written reflection on the experience.
-Please refer to one45 for details. - Clerks must evaluate the rotation AND 3-4 individual preceptor(s) with whom he or she worked.
+Please refer to one45 for details.

+- Clerks must evaluate the rotation AND 3-4 individual preceptor(s) with whom he or she worked.
 Evaluations will be sent through one45 for completion.

-Emergency Medicine Academic Half Day: Wednesdays, excluding stat holidays
+Emergency Medicine Academic Half Day: Wednesdays, excluding stat holidays (optional)